RasaHQ/rasa/docs/policies.rst

-:desc: Define and train custom policies to optimise your contextual assistant
+:desc: Define and train custom policies to optimize your contextual assistant
-       for longer context or unseen utterances which require generalisation.
+       for longer context or unseen utterances which require generalization.

 .. _policies: